1,000+ Opportunities

 When they meet, the Directors discuss the grants in the order that they appear on the list.
 They decide on an amount to be awarded for each request, moving down the list until the amount available to be given has been exhausted.
 Determination notifications will be mailed to all applicants approximately two weeks after the board's meeting Web Hosting by StartLogic

-Based on current listing details, eligibility includes: 501(c)(3) organizations serving central and eastern Missouri.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations serving central and eastern Missouri.
+Confirm the full requirements in the official notice before applying.

-The current target date is September 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Fall 2026 Grant Cycle are due September 2, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.